Zhang Tianran: Early life

 He left home and traveled to Nanjing and Shanghai.
 At age 24, Zhang joined the army as a low ranking military officer.
-Zhang was then initiated in I-Kuan Tao in 1914.
-The 17th patriarch Lu Zhongyi heard the conduct of Zhang and told Zhang to join in Jining.
-Lu died in 1925, and was succeeded by his sister, Lu Zhongjie who temporarily looked after I Kuan Tao for six years.
-In 1930, Venerable Zhang and Sun Su Zhen became the 18th patriarch.
+Zhang was then initiated into Yiguandao in 1914.
+The 17th patriarch, Lu Zhongyi, heard the conduct of Zhang and told him to join the organisation in Jining.
+Lu died in 1925, and was succeeded by his sister, Lu Zhongjie who temporarily looked after the Yiguandao for six years.
+In 1930, Zhang Tianran became the 18th patriarch, alongside Sun Suzhen.